Rotzbua/node-red/CONTRIBUTING.md

  - indent with 4-spaces, no tabs.
 No arguments.
  - opening brace on same line as `if`/`for`/`function` and so on, closing brace on its own line.

+### Release plan

+The release and support plan can be found here: https://nodered.org/about/releases/